Training and Qualifications

 The organisations with which I am registered (WMIP, BPC) require me to be able to discuss our work in supervision.
 This is for the purpose of further facilitating our ongoing work.
 Discussion in supervision takes place anonymously and is itself confidential.

 These organisations also require that I have two psychotherapy colleagues, who will act as executors of my professional will, in the event of my death, or serious illness.
-These colleagues have a sealed copy of your personal details (i.e. name, address, telephone etc).
-They keep this secure and confidential and will only open it in the event of my death or serious illness.
+These colleagues have a copy of your contact details (i.e. name, address, telephone, email).
+They keep this secure and confidential and will only access it in the event of my death or serious illness.
 This is so that they can then contact you to manage the situation for your therapeutic benefit.
 They also have instructions on how to access and shred my notes and records.

 Further, to enable me to run my practice efficiently, and with probity, I keep a diary of my appointments and - for my accounts - copies of invoices and receipts.
 I also keep bank statements that record your payments to me.
 You should be aware that when you make a payment by bank transfer, the bank records your name on my statement.
 However, it is my understanding that both banks and accountants are required to operate within the law on data protection.